alanwatsonforster/glass/src/glass/groundunitdata/FCR.md

 ### Skyguard

 - Used by Oerlikon 35 mm
-- Pulse doppler search and tracking
+- Pulse Doppler search and tracking
 - Oerlikon 35 mm has FCR-D in scenario H-21/G-13 of Air Strike, and this is presumably Skyguard FCR

 ### Mark 7 (Blue Cedar)